localz/spotz-sdk-android/README.md

     </repositories>
     ...

 Otherwise, if you are old school, you can manually copy all the JARs in the libs folder and add them to your project's dependencies.
-You libs folder will have at least the following jars:
+Your libs folder will have at least the following JARs:

 - ble-sdk-android-1.1.1.jar
 - google-http-client-1.19.0.jar